-While, however, the balance between different attitudes and characters can be maintained in periods of peace, when systems are disturbed, 'all individuals receive an impulse that transforms them into passionate people' (Germain, 1879/1896, p.
-153).
-In such cases, moving forces are difficult to foresee or calculate, directions are uncertain and variable, and given that actions are often spontaneous, 'society runs a thousand dangers, which is as difficult to avoid as to foresee' (Germain, 1879/1896, p.
-154).
-The days of the Reign of Terror must therefore have been in Germain's mind when writing that in times of trouble, 'individuals arise from all sides with an energy hitherto unknown' (Germain, 1879/1896, p.
-154), and often uncritically immerse themselves in the vicious circle of violence (Germain, 1879/1896, p.
-155).
-This is why revolutions are dangerous and risky, according to Germain: by suddenly changing the relations between the vital forces of the different classes of society, they can create uncertain effects.
-Otherwise, violence and disorder soon disappear in revolutions, she notes, 'by virtue of this general theorem which shows that, in all things, the disturbing forces are functions of the times, and that regularity tends to be established in any system of whatever nature it is' (Germain, 1879/1896, p.
-155-56).
-Here again, we can sense the historical uncertainties, as well as the post-revolutionary regimes she has in mind in drawing these analogies between the laws of nature and the laws of society.
+While however the balance between different attitudes and characters can be maintained in periods of peace, when systems are disturbed, 'all individuals receive an impulse that transforms them into passionate people'.
+(153) In such cases moving forces are difficult to be foreseen and calculated, directions are uncertain and variable and given that actions are often spontaneous, 'society runs a thousand dangers, which is as difficult to avoid as to foresee'.
+(154) The days of The Reign of Terror must therefore have been in Germain's mind when writing that in times of trouble 'individuals arise from all sides 'with an energy hitherto unknown', (154) and often uncritically immerse themselves in the vicious circle of violence.
+(155) This is why revolutions are dangerous and risky, according to Germain: by suddenly changing the relations between the vital forces of the different classes of society, they can create uncertain effects.
+Otherwise, violence and disorder soon disappear in revolutions, she notes, 'by virtue of this general theorem which shows that, in all things, the disturbing forces are functions of the times, and that regularity tends to be established in any system of whatever nature it is' (155-56).
+Here again we can sense the historical uncertainties, as well as the post-revolutionary regimes that she has in mind in drawing theses analogies between the laws of nature and the laws of society.

-Germain's historical account inevitably brings to mind Comte's law of the three different theoretical states [états]: 'the theological, or fictitious; the metaphysical, or abstract; and the scientific, or positive' that all branches of knowledge and principal conceptions pass through on the plane of his Philosophie positive (Comte, 1835, p.
-3).
-Germain, however, does not align herself with Comte's paradigm.
-It is even unlikely that she ever had the chance to read Comte's work, as the first volume of Philosophie positive was published at the end of 1829, by which time she was already suffering from cancer.
-Even considering the time earlier in the 1820s, we should bear in mind that Germain was moving in the mathematical circles of the Academy of Sciences in Paris, and although she worked with many renowned mathematicians of her time, there is no evidence that she ever collaborated with Comte.
+Germain's historical account inevitably brings in mind Comte's law of the three different theoretical states [états]: 'the theological, or fictitious; the metaphysical, or abstract; and the scientific, or positive' that all branches of knowledge and principal conceptions pass through on the plane of his Philosophie Positive.
+(1830, 3) Germain, however, does not align with Comte's paradigm.
+It is even unlikely that she ever had the chance to read Comte's work, as the first volume of Philosophie Positive was published at the end of 1829, by which time she was already suffering from cancer.
+Even considering the time earlier in the 1820s, we should bear in mind that Germain was moving in the mathematical circles of the Academy of Sciences in Paris and although she worked with many renowned mathematicians of her time, there is no evidence that she ever collaborated with Comte.